How to Create Backlinks Manually

-Finally, any links that are scalable – meaning there are millions of possible variants for link builders to use – will introduce noticeable patterns into Google’s algorithm that will penalize your rankings.
-However, Google loves natural backlinks, and these are the type which will help your site’s rankings.
+Finally, any links that are scalable – meaning there are millions of possible variants for link builders to use will introduce noticeable patterns into Google’s algorithm that will penalize your site.
+However, Google loves natural backlinks, and these are the type which will help your site in Google.

 There are several strategies to use.
-It’s important to remember that simply asking for a link doesn’t usually work; offering something of value is the best way to proceed.
+It’s important to remember that merely asking for a link doesn’t usually work; offering something of value is the best way to proceed.
 We’ll take a look at some of the best ways to obtain backlinks.

 Point out broken links

 The way to do this is by using Google and a free Chrome extension called Check My Links.
 Using your Chrome browser search for “Check My Links” and press the button to install.

 For example, if your niche is dog training then you would type dog training inurl:links.
-This will return a list of websites that suggest outbound links to their readers, and is where you’d ideally like your website to be listed.
+It will return a list that suggests outbound links to their readers and is where you’d ideally like your site to be listed.

 If any of those are relevant to your niche, contact the webmaster to advise them and suggest your article as an alternate.
 If you don’t have one that is similar, then it might be worthwhile to write one.
-The website owner would perceive this action as being valuable to them, and is very likely to add you to their list of links.
+The owner would perceive this action as being valuable to them and is very likely to add you to their list of links.

 Mention other websites in a roundup post

 Citing those authors in your posts will position them as experts in their field.
 Then, email the webmaster with a copy of the link and let them know about the article.
 Don’t ask for a reciprocal link; instead, leave it to them to decide.
 They should be grateful for the recognition and will likely link to you in return.

-After they reply, mention that you also run a website and would be grateful if they would consider sharing it with their audience.
-By putting it this way, you are again offering something of value to their readers while letting them know you value the website owner’s contributions.
+After they reply, mention that you also run a site and would be grateful if they would consider sharing it with their audience.
+By putting it this way, you are again offering something of value to their visitors while letting them know you value the website owner’s contributions.

 Find out from where your competition gets their links

-Knowing from where your competitors get their inbound links makes it possible to copy them.
+Knowing where your competitors get their inbound links makes it possible to copy them.
 By analyzing their sites for backlinks, it’s frequently possible to obtain the same links yourself.